tinaoberoi/GoTwitter/README.md

 implementation by averaging the elapsed time of the twitter tests.
 You are required to run the timings on a CS cluster, details are on Canvas.

-### Grading for Part \#5

-**An "A" grade for this project requires a high performing solution**;
-therefore, the breakdown for grading part 5 is as follows:

-  - **Full points (10 points)**: You must complete the following two requirements to get full points:
-    1. You must pass all tests (i.e., by running `go run proj1/grader proj1`).

-    2. The elapsed time for a single run of the tests inside `twitter` directory (`go test -v` in `proj1/twitter`) in seconds must be below 150s, referred to as the "fast" threshold.
-The elapsed time is shown as the last line produced by the tests
-        cases:

-            PASS
-            ok      proj1/twitter   103.976s

-            Only use the ``benchmark-proj1.sh`` script for testing.
-This file only has the single line ``go test proj1/twitter -v -count=1`` but when grading we will run the tests 5 times and consider the average time when running it using the ``--exclusive`` flag.
-  - **Partial points (5 points)**: You must complete the following two requirements to get partial credit:
-    1. You must pass all tests (i.e., by running `go run proj1/grader proj1`).
-    2. The elapsed time for a single run of the tests inside `twitter` directory (`go test -v` in `proj1/twitter`) in seconds must be below the "slow" threshold of 180s.
-  - **No points (0 points)**: No points will be given for this part to solutions that do not pass all tests by running `go run proj1/grader proj1` and/or exceed the "slow" threshold for a single run of the tests inside `twitter` directory (`go test -v` in `proj1/twitter`).

 ## Part 6: Performance Measurement

 Inside the `proj1/benchmark` directory, you will see the a file called